Jonathan Byrd (golfer)

-Biography
+Amateur career

 Byrd was born in Anderson, South Carolina.
 He attended Clemson University from 1997 to 2000.
 During his Clemson career, Byrd was the first four-time First Team All-ACC player in Clemson history and was named a First Team All-America in 1999.
 He represented the United States on the Walker Cup team in 1999.

+Professional career

-Byrd turned professional in 2000 and played on the Buy.Com Tour (now Web.com Tour), winning the Buy.com Charity Pro-Am at The Cliffs and finishing eighth on the money list.
+Byrd turned professional in 2000 and played on the Buy.com Tour (now Korn Ferry Tour), winning the Buy.com Charity Pro-Am at The Cliffs and finishing eighth on the money list.

 In his first season on the PGA Tour in 2002, Byrd won the Buick Challenge and was named PGA Tour Rookie of the Year.
 Byrd won the B.C.
 Open in 2004 and the John Deere Classic in 2007.

 Byrd had an average season in 2008 with two top-10s and a little over $1,000,000 in earnings.
 His best finish in 2009 was at the Memorial Tournament, where he was joint second round leader with Jim Furyk.
 Byrd would go on to finish T3.